Asworthay History, Family Crest & Coats of Arms

 Early History of the Asworthay family

-Another 163 words (12 lines of text) are included under the topic Early Asworthay History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Asworthay research.
+Another 82 words (6 lines of text) covering the years 1722, 1775, 1722, 1785, 1811 and 1785 are included under the topic Early Asworthay History in all our PDF Extended History products and printed products wherever possible.

 Asworthay Spelling Variations